readthedocs/blog/jobs.rst

 Jobs at Read the Docs
 ---------------------

-There are no current openings working at Read the Docs at this time.
+There are no current job openings at Read the Docs at this time.

 Jobs at EthicalAds
 ------------------